rainaeverson/project_one/README.md

 #### A surprising discovery that leads to more questions.

 ##### How many movies in the history genre were factual, rather than based on true events?
-With history sitting at the top, does this stem from an interest to learn about the past, or is it a cathartic experience for people who have trouble feeling comfortable in a world that was plunged into the digital age?
+With history sitting at the top, does this stem from an interest to learn about the past, or was it a cathartic experience for people who have trouble feeling comfortable in a world that was plunged into the digital age?

 ##### Are the documentaries that made it to the top a reflection of peoples' worries?
 Furthermore, how many are reliant on the internet either for data or interest of the public?
 (Thinking of the various diet crazes and nutrition models that were proven wrong and right, and how the internet played a big role in the mass confusion that people experienced with trying to have a balanced diet.)